Financial-Times/o-buttons/README.md

 ## Usage

-There are two ways to include `o-buttons` in your project, consistent with other Origami components.
-See [how to include Origami components in your project](https://origami.ft.com/docs/components/#including-origami-components-in-your-project).
+Check out [how to include Origami components in your project](https://origami.ft.com/docs/components/#including-origami-components-in-your-project) to get started with `o-buttons`.

 ## Markup